isemenov2015/Udemy/Webscrapping/readme.md

-Webscrapping pipeline with Beautiful Soap
+Webscrapping pipeline with Beautiful Soup